We live in the Scottish Borders and have travelled widely.

 Dr Janet Starkey MA (Hons), M.Phil, PhD, (b.1948) grew up in the Middle East and has published many books and articles on the region.
 After assignments in the Middle East (Jordan, Oman, Qatar, Kuwaitetc.), she worked at the British Museum and then the Oriental Museum, Durham.
 She became Peripatetic Ethnographer for North-East England and then lectured at Durham University in Scoio-Cultural Anthropology, Material Culture, Artefact Studies and Middle Eastern Studies for many years.
 She only obtained her PhD in 2013 after she retired but featured in the University of Edinburgh alumni pages!

-Her latest book, The Scottish Enlightenment Abroad: the Russells of Braidshaw in Aleppo and the Coromandel is currently in press with Brill in Leiden.
+Her latest book, The Scottish Enlightenment Abroad: the Russells of Braidshaw in Aleppo and the Coromandel is cwas published in 2018 by Brill in Leiden.

 With family roots in Aberdeenshire and Banffshire that can be traced at least back to the 1690s and continue to the present, she returns to explore her family heritage through her new publication, Strathbogie, the Gordons and the 'Land o'Cakes', published in September 2017.